aptos-labs/aptos-core/developer-docs-site/docs/move/book/packages.md

 ## Using Bytecode for Dependencies

-Move bytecode can be used as a dependencies when the Move source code for those dependencies are not available locally.
+Move bytecode can be used as dependencies when the Move source code for those dependencies are not available locally.
 To use this feature, you will need co-locate the files in directories at the same level and then specify their paths in the corresponding `Move.toml` files.

 ## Requirements and limitations